kitech/cygo/corona-c/readme.md

 ### Usage

-All exported functions is `crnpub.h`
+All exported functions is in `crnpub.h`

 ### Todos